 Maintaining the stability and purity of LIGO's laser is one of LIGO's biggest challenges, but it is not enough just to generate a clean, stable laser.
 Since the laser reflects hundreds of times within each arm, the mirrors and test masses that the beam encounters are equally as important to LIGO's operation and success as the laser itself.

 LIGO’s mirrors are the highest quality available, both in material and shape.
-Made of very pure fused silica glass, they absorb just one in 3-million photons that hit them.
+Made of ultra-pure materials laid down in nano-meter thick layers, the reflective surface absorbs just one in 5 million photons.
 This means that most of the laser light is reflected rather than absorbed, reducing how much the mirrors heat up.
-This is critical because too much heat from the laser would alter the shape of the mirror enough to degrade the quality of the laser light and reduce the amount of light that returns to the photodetector.
+This is critical because too much heat from the laser would alter the shape of the mirror enough to distort the reflected light, causing it to be lost before it returns to the photodetctor.
 Any degradation hampers LIGO's ability to distinguish a gravitational wave from environmental noise.
 Lastly, the highly reflective surface means that more photons reflect back into the arms, thus preserving laser power; the more power, the better LIGO's ability to sense gravitational waves.

 The mirrors also refocus the laser, keeping the beam traveling coherently, meaning that it doesn't spread out as it travels back and forth through the arms before finally reaching the photodetector.
 If the beam continually spread out, little light would be left to strike the photodetector!